spirali/nelsie/docs/guide/box.md

         * `"<number>-<number>"` - the box is shown in the steps in the given range.
         * Comma separated list of the expression above.
 Then the box is shown in the union of steps defined by expressions.
 Example: `"1, 5, 20-30, 35+"`.
 * `active` - Takes the same parameters as `show` but in steps when the box is not active, it is also removed from the layout, i.e. no space is reserved for the box.
 * `replace_steps` - Takes `None` or a dictionary that maps

 ### Ordering parameters

-* `z_level` - Integer value used in paint ordering.
-Higher number is drown later.
-If not set, value is inherited from the parent box.
-Default value of the slide root's box is `0`.
+* `z_level` - An integer value used in painting order.
+Higher numbers are drawn later.
+If not set, the value is inherited from the parent box.
+The default value of the slide root box is `0`.

 ### Background parameters